MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/faqs.md

     To assign a user to this administrative role, see [Assign a user to administrator roles in Azure Active Directory](/azure/active-directory/active-directory-users-assign-role-azure-portal).

 - **Security Reader**: For [Azure Information Protection analytics](reports-aip.md) only.
 This Azure Active Directory administrator role lets an administrator view how your labels are being used, monitor user access to labeled documents and emails, and any changes to their classification, and can identify documents that contain sensitive information that must be protected.
-Because this feature uses Azure Log Analytics, you must also have an [Azure role of Owner, Contributor, or Reader](reports-aip.md#permissions-required-for-azure-information protection-analytics).
+Because this feature uses Azure Log Analytics, you must also have a supporting [RBAC role](reports-aip.md#permissions-required-for-azure-information protection-analytics).

 - **Security Administrator**: This Azure Active Directory administrator role lets an administrator configure all aspects of Azure Information Protection in the Azure portal, in addition to configuring some aspects of other Azure services.
 An administrator with this role cannot run any of the [PowerShell cmdlets from the AADRM module](administer-powershell.md).